Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/CaptureJPEG/Capture JPEG display over HTTP Continuous.rst

 |image02|

 Compile the code and upload it to Ameba.
 After pressing the Reset button, wait for the Ameba Pro 2 board to connect to the WiFi network.
-The board’s IP address will be shown in the Serial Monitor.
+The board's IP address will be shown in the Serial Monitor.

 |image03|